Check Yes or No

 "Check Yes or No" is a song written by Danny Wells and Dana Hunt Black, and recorded by American country music singer George Strait.
 It was released in September 1995 as the lead single from his box set Strait Out of the Box.
 It peaked at number-one on both the U.S. Billboard country chart and the Canadian RPM country chart.

-It was also included as a bonus track on the UK released version of the "Blue Clear Sky" album in 1996.
+It was also included as a bonus track on the UK version of the Blue Clear Sky album in 1996.